 [Image description: At doctor’s appointment, physician shows to patient the shape of brain with focus on hand with organ.
-Scene explaining patient causes and localization of diseases of brain, nerves and nervous system.]
+Scene explaining patient causes and localisation of diseases of brain, nerves and nervous system.]

-What are generalized onset seizures and their symptoms?
+What are generalised onset seizures and their symptoms?

-Unlike focal seizures, which happen in just one part of the brain, generalized onset seizures occur in both sides of the brain.
-Some seizures can start as a focal seizure and then expand into a generalized seizure.
+Unlike focal seizures, which happen in just one part of the brain, generalised onset seizures occur in both sides of the brain.
+Some seizures can start as a focal seizure and then expand into a generalised seizure.

-There are six (6) main types of generalized seizures we will cover here, each with varying signs and symptoms.
+There are six (6) main types of generalised seizures we will cover here, each with varying signs and symptoms.
 Most, but not all, will involve a loss of muscle control in the form of twitching, jerking, or stiffening in various parts of the body.
-Here is a quick overview of the types of generalized onset seizures and their signs and symptoms.
+Here is a quick overview of the types of generalised onset seizures and their signs and symptoms.